 - My brokerage account is set up the same way, to pull money from a high yield savings account.
 I do invest manually from time to time with this account, as individual stocks are sometimes volatile.

 - I have several dividend funds that are set up to automatically reinvest their earnings into solid blue chip growth stocks, making me a few thousand extra per year that grows on itself, and taking care of dollar cost averaging for me.

 - Beyond that I have an account that pays my mortgage automatically, an account that pays my credit cards automatically, and have essentially all of my other bills auto-paid.

 - I also used these same methods to pay off five figures worth of debt that I incurred through student loans, and other means earlier in my life

 All of that is done automatically.
 I barely lift a finger to make it happen.

-What that allows me to do, and can allow you to do as well, is not ever have to worry about saving enough, where all of your money is going, if you’ll have enough to retire, etc. You’ll know it’s all going to the right places because you set it up in advance to go there.
+What this allows me to do, and can allow you to do as well, is not ever have to worry about saving enough, where all of your money is going, if you’ll have enough to retire, etc. You’ll know it’s all going to the right places because you set it up in advance to go there.